 In an ideal world, the skew between main and backup inputs would be fixed for a given system.
 In many of today's systems, however, where main and backup paths could go through many different networks and communication technologies, the skew between signals cannot be assumed to be fixed.
 Buffer levels in the path will settle out at different levels, a change in the physical satellite will come with a corresponding change in propagation delay, and the exact latency over a WAN cannot be guaranteed.
 This variation presents a significant challenge when attempting to align multiple inputs transported over different media.
-Fortunately, the 7800R2x2-ACS offers a number of optional features that reduce the operational complexities involved in correcting for these varying delays.
-The +TCA option enables the module to use the embedded Time Code information (ATC) to automatically adjust internal delay buffers so that there is no skew between the inputs to the 7800R2x2-ACS's crosspoint.
+Fortunately, the 7800R4x8-ACS offers a number of optional features that reduce the operational complexities involved in correcting for these varying delays.
+The +TCA option enables the module to use the embedded Time Code information (ATC) to automatically adjust internal delay buffers so that there is no skew between the inputs to the 7800R4x8-ACS's crosspoint.
 The +SID option enables the module to utilize the information inside the embedded Source ID ANC packet for alignment.
 When the automatic alignment features are enabled, all input video signals are both synchronized in phase and aligned in time.
-This is the power of the 7800R2x2-ACS product: it can quickly and automatically adjust to changes in upstream latency to ensure that any switch between redundant inputs is undetectable.
-The reference time used to align the video signals can be chosen in two ways.
-The user can either choose to have it automatically determined, or to have the module align to an External Reference source.
-These choices give the product the flexibility to either automatically aligns the input video feeds together within a product or across multiple products in the 7800R2x2-ACS family.
+This is the power of the 7800R4x8-ACS product: it can guickly and automatically adjust to changes in upstream latency to ensure that any switch between redundant inputs is undetectable.
+The reference time used to align the video signals can be chosen in a number of ways.
+The user can choose to have it automatically determined, either for the entire product, or independently for each ACS module.
+Another option is to have the module aligned to an External Reference source.
+These choices give the product the necessary flexibility to treat each pair separately, automatically align all input video feeds together within a product or even across multiple products in the 7800R4x8-ACS family.

-The 7800R2x2-ACS also has a powerful set of 8 GPIOs.
+The 7800R4x8-ACS also has a powerful set of 8 GPIOs.
 They can be used in conjunction with the GPIO router to pass temporally sensitive GPI information across the switch.
 The variable delays required to temporally align the input video sources make externally passing GPIO signals that are temporally related to a video source across the switch difficult.
-This GPIO router enables the 7800R2x2-ACS module to take care of generating a temporally aligned GPO signal that can frame accurately control downstream equipment.
-Additionally, the GPIs can be used to control the 7800R2x2-ACS module by recalling presets or by directly controlling the output video router.
+This GPIO router enables the 7800R4x8-ACS module to take care of generating a temporally aligned GPO signal that can frame accurately control downstream equipment.
+Additionally, the GPIs can be used to control the 7800R4x8-ACS module by recalling presets or by directly controlling the output video router.
 The GPOs can be used to report simple status information such as which input is sourcing a particular output or the validity of a particular input.

 Advanced Clean Switch technology that combines the power of an Automatic Change Over based on a powerful set of AVM metrics with Automatic Temporal Alignment provides the ultimate in protection for important content.
-When downtime and errors are costly, the 7800R2x2-ACS ensures maximum uptime and uninterrupted delivery of revenue generating content.
+When downtime and errors are costly, the 7800R4x8-ACS ensures maximum uptime and uninterrupted delivery of revenue generating content.